 How Is Umbrella Take Home Pay Calculated?
 A Guide for 2026-27

-Umbrella take-home pay confuses most contractors at first.
-The day rate your agency quotes is not what you receive.
-Costs come out before your gross pay is even set.
+Umbrella take-home pay can feel confusing at first.
+The day rate your agency gives you is not the amount you receive.
+The umbrella takes out employer costs before your gross pay is set.
 Then tax and NIC come off the gross.
-This guide shows you exactly how it works, step by step.
+This guide shows the full process in plain terms.

 How does umbrella pay get calculated?

 Umbrella take-home pay starts with your assignment rate.
-The umbrella deducts employer NIC (15%), the apprenticeship levy (0.5%), its margin, and holiday pay.
-What's left is your gross pay.
-Income tax and employee NIC then come off your gross.
-The final amount is your net take-home pay.
+The umbrella then deducts employer NIC at 15%, the apprenticeship levy at 0.5%, its margin, and holiday pay.
+What is left is your gross pay.
+Income tax and employee NIC then come off through PAYE.
+The amount left after that is your take-home pay.

 There are two stages to the calculation.
 Stage one turns the assignment rate into gross pay.
-Stage two turns gross pay into take-home pay via PAYE.
+Stage two turns gross pay into take-home pay through PAYE.

-Most contractors only think about stage two.
-Stage one is where the real impact is.
-Employer NIC alone takes 15% of your earnings above £5,000.
-That's a significant reduction before tax even starts.
+Most contractors focus on stage two.
+Stage one is where the bigger cuts happen.
+Employer NIC alone takes 15% of earnings above £5,000.
+That takes a big chunk off before tax starts.

 What is an assignment rate?

-The assignment rate is the total amount your agency or client pays your umbrella for your work.
-It's sometimes called the contract rate or the umbrella rate.
-It's not your gross salary.
-It's the pot the umbrella works from.
-Your gross salary is what's left after employer costs come out.
+The assignment rate is the total amount your agency or client pays your umbrella for the work.
+People also call it the contract rate or the umbrella rate.
+It is not your gross salary.
+It is the amount the umbrella uses to cover costs.
+Your gross salary is what remains after those costs come out.

-If your agency quotes £350 per day, that's your assignment rate.
+If your agency quotes £350 per day, that is your assignment rate.
 Your umbrella takes employer NIC, levies, its margin, and holiday pay from that figure.
 Whatever remains is your gross pay.

-This is why two contractors on the same day rate can have different take-home amounts.
-Different pension contributions, different holiday pay methods, and different margins all affect the outcome.
+Two contractors can have the same day rate and still take home different amounts.
+Pension contributions, holiday pay methods, and umbrella margins all change the result.

 What gets deducted before you’re paid?